ArtPoon/slides/markdown/mbi3100-distance.md

 * Another class of unsupervised, nonparametric clustering methods.
   * Acts on a distance matrix $d$ relating observations.
-* Hierarchical clustering can be agglomerative or dissociative.
+* Hierarchical clustering can be agglomerative or divisive.
-* An agglomerative method starts with every item in its own cluster, and progressively merges clusters that are the most similar.
+* An *agglomerative* method starts with every item in its own cluster, and progressively merges clusters that are the most similar.
   * Choosing which clusters to merge is determined by linkage criteria.
+* A *divisive* method starts with all items in one cluster, and progressively splits clusters in two.

 ---